 California Bill AB 1817 bans the selling, distributing, or offering for sale of any food packaging containing PFAS chemicals within the state as of January 1st, 2023.
 Beginning later in the year, on July 1st, 2023, the selling or distributing of any new products containing PFAS chemicals will be prohibited.

 Looking ahead a few years, by January 1st, 2025, PFAS will be banned in most clothing and textiles on the market, and manufacturers will be required to utilize the least toxic alternative available.

 EU PFAS Regulations

 Five European Union states are expected to submit a proposal restricting all PFAS substances in early January 2023.
 Additionally, beginning in February 2023, certain Perfluoroalkyl carboxylic acids (C9-C14 PFCAs) will be restricted under EU REACH as part of the Annex XVII Restricted List.
 The EU is also proposing restricting all PFAS utilized in firefighting foams.

 Preparing for Changes to PFAS Regulations in 2023

 In our recent webinar, a few of our subject matter experts discussed the primary regulatory changes impacting product compliance in 2023, including changes to PFAS regulations.
-Reserve your spot to gain additional information on new PFAS regulations and hear from our experts about how to best prepare for these changes to ensure your business remains compliant.
+Watch the webinar on-demand to gain additional information on new PFAS regulations and learn how to best prepare for these changes to ensure your business remains compliant.